One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 \end{itemize} \paragraph{Implementation Details:} The choice between left- and right-censoring is made randomly for each column with a probability of 0.5 for each.
 We introduce a hyperparameter $q_{\text{censor}}$ for the censoring quantile that controls the fraction of data to be censored from either tail of the distribution.
 For our evaluation, we use $q_{\text{censor}}=0.25$.

-\paragraph{Description:} This pattern simulates participant dropout in longitudinal or panel data studies, where once a subject (row) drops out at a specific time point, all their subsequent data is missing.
-This is a common occurrence in clinical trials or long-term studies/surveys. \paragraph{Methodology:} The columns of the data matrix $X^*$ are assumed to represent ordered time points $t=0, 1, ..., T-1$.
+\paragraph{Description:} This pattern simulates participant attrition (dropout) in longitudinal and panel data studies.
+This creates missingness where the dropout of a subject at a specific time point means all subsequent data for that subject is unobserved.
+Attrition is an inherent feature of long-term studies, including clinical trials and cohort studies \citep{little2019statistical, van2012flexible}.
+The primary concern is "attrition bias," which arises when dropout is systematic—meaning those who leave the study differ significantly from those who remain \citep{hausman1979attrition}.
+This often constitutes an \mnar mechanism, particularly in clinical settings where patients might withdraw due to adverse effects or perceived lack of treatment efficacy, directly linking the dropout to the (unobserved) future outcomes \citep{ibrahim2009missing, little1995modeling}. \paragraph{Methodology:} The columns of the data matrix $X^*$ are assumed to represent ordered time points $t=0, 1, ..., T-1$.
 For each subject (row) $i$, a random dropout time $t_{0,i}$ is sampled.
 All observations for that subject from time $t_{0,i}$ onwards are masked as missing.

-\paragraph{Implementation Details:} For each row $i$, the dropout time $t_{0,i}$ is sampled uniformly from the range of possible time steps, i.e., $t_{0,i} \sim \mrm{Unif}\{1, ..., T-1\}$.
+\paragraph{Implementation Details:} For each row $i$, the dropout time $t_{0,i}$ is sampled uniformly from the range of possible time steps, i.e., $t_{0,i} \sim \mrm{Unif}\{1, ..., T\}$.

+\paragraph{Description:} This pattern simulates data where values falling in the middle of a feature's distribution are preferentially removed, simulating survey non-response from individuals with moderate opinions.
+This is implemented by setting values between the $q$-th and $(1-q)$-th quantiles to missing.
+A "soft" version makes the observation probability proportional to the value's distance from the median. \polarmnar is recognized in the survey methodology literature as a form of voluntary response bias or self-selection bias \citep{bethlehem2010selection}.
+One obvious example can be found in online product reviews, which frequently exhibit a U-shaped or J-shaped distribution, heavily skewed towards the highest and lowest ratings while the middle ground remains sparse—sometimes referred to as the "brag-and-moan" bias \citep{hu2009overcoming}.
+Similarly, in political polling, nonresponse bias can be exacerbated if highly polarized individuals are more motivated to participate than moderates, potentially exaggerating measures of mass polarization \cite{cavari2023survey}.